 1/4 tsp. almond extract

 - Run jars through dishwasher on high heat.
-Wash jars and screw bands in hot soapy water; rinse with warm water.
-Pour boiling water over flat lids in saucepan off the heat.
-Let stand in hot water until ready to use.
+Wash screw bands in hot soapy water; rinse with warm water.
+Pour boiling water over flat lids in saucepan off the heat, and allow to stand in hot water until ready to use.
 Drain jars well before filling.

-- Bring large pot with hot water to a light boil. boiling-water canner, half full with water, to simmer.
+- Bring large pot half full with hot water to a light boil.
+Once boiling, reduce to maintain a simmer.

 - Quarter and pit the plums.
 Pit the cherries.
 Finely chop all fruit.

 - Combine plums, cherries, and lemon juice into an 8 quart pot.
 Cover and cook over low heat until juices form, stirring occasionally, about 15 minutes.

 - Uncover your pot.
 Increase the burner to medium/high.
 Add pectin and bring to a full boil; about 20 minutes longer. (a boil that doesn’t stop bubbling when stirred)

 - Add in sugar and return to a boil.
 Once it has returned to a full boil, continue for 1 minute, stirring constantly.

 - Remove from heat, skim off any foam and immediately ladle into hot jars. filling to within 1/8 inch of tops

 - Wipe jar rims and threads with a slightly damp paper towel.
 Top with two piece lids and tighten.